 Overuse can cause scalp dryness and hair damage.
 Monitor your hair’s response and adjust the frequency accordingly.

-What Are the Potential Risks and Side Effects of Using Apple Cider Vinegar on Hair?
+Potential Risks and Side Effects of Using Apple Cider Vinegar on Hair

 Although ACV offers numerous benefits for hair care, it also comes with certain risks and side effects: